kamilzafar/kamilzafar/README.md

 # Syed Kamil Zafar

-### 🌐 Cloud Applied Artificial Intelligence Enthusiast
+### 🌐 Full Stack Developer

-I am a dedicated learner and practitioner in Cloud Applied Artificial Intelligence.
+I am a Full Stack Develop.
 With a strong foundation in AI application development, I specialize in building full end-to-end AI solutions using the latest technologies and microservices architecture.

 ---